-In day 1 the course is about assisting people to become aware of their unconscious “operating system” and how that shapes their performance in their personal and work environment.
-Day 2 focuses on applying the principles of complex adaptive systems in the areas of policy and strategy development and implementation.
+In this course participants will learn skills and technique that will assist them in dealing with complex policy and work issues.
+The course will focus on assisting people to become aware of their unconscious “operating system” and how that shapes their performance in their personal and work environment.
+Participants will explore the principles behind applying complex adaptive systems in the areas of policy and strategy development and implementation.
 The principles highlight to participants how they may need to redefine and/or enhance their approaches to deal with the complex dynamics of both the internal and external operating landscapes

 $1,350 GST incl; Group discounts applicable.